projen/projen/docs/api/awscdk.md

 ```

 - *Type:* string
-- *Default:* same as `minNodeVersion`
+- *Default:* `lts/*` or `minNodeVersion` if set

-The node version to use in GitHub workflows.
+The node version used in GitHub Actions workflows.

+Always use this option if your GitHub Actions workflows require a specific to run.

 ---